 Are There Any Specific Exercises to Improve VBAC Success Rates?

-Yes, specific exercises like pelvic floor strengthening, prenatal yoga, and regular walking can improve VBAC success rates.
-Consult your healthcare provider for a tailored exercise plan that aligns with your pregnancy and health history.
+Yes, exercises like pelvic floor strengthening, prenatal yoga, and regular walking may support a better outcome.
+Ask your healthcare provider for a plan tailored to your pregnancy and health history.

 What Role Does Mental Health Play in VBAC Outcomes?